SamuelMLDev/CodeClauseInternship_drone-ai-navigation/README.md

 After completing the installation steps, you can run the main application to start the drone's autonomous navigation.

-1. Ensure the Virtual Environment is Activated
+1. Ensure the Virtual Environment is Activated.
 If not already activated, activate it as shown in the Installation section.

 2. Run the Application

     ```bash
     python src/main.py
     ```

 This will start the video capture from your webcam, perform object detection, update SLAM, and execute navigation actions based on the detected objects and drone's pose.